Follow Proper Ladder Angle Rule to Avoid Risks

 1. 4 to 1 rule

-The 4:1 rule is as simple as it sounds.
-The ladder simply needs to be put at a 75-degree angle, which is simply the 4:1 ratio.
-The rule simply states that when using a single ladder, extension ladder, or whichever ladder that cannot support itself, the ladder should be one foot away from the wall for every four feet of wall height.
-For instance, if you are using a 16 feet extension ladder to clean your gutters.
+The rule states that when using a single ladder, extension ladder, or whichever ladder cannot support itself, the ladder should be one foot away from the wall for every four feet of wall height.

-Using the 4 to 1 rule, divide the 16 by 4 to get 4.
 That means that the bottom of the ladder needs to be 4 feet away from the wall.
 The same goes for a 20 feet single ladder.
 The ladder’s feet need to be 5 feet away from the wall.

-It can be challenging to determine angles using the bare eye, but the 4 to 1 is an easy way to stay safe while using a ladder.
+Determining angles using the bare eye can be challenging, but the 4 to 1 is an easy way to stay safe while using a ladder.

 ladder angle calculator